On this page

 }

-Tip: If VS Code breakpoints in Client Components don't bind, check that sourceMapPathOverrides in your launch config maps webpack paths to your source.
-The default Next.js config usually works without extra setup.
+Tip: If breakpoints in Client Components show as unbound, check that sourceMapPathOverrides in your launch config maps webpack paths to your source directory.
+The default Next.js config usually works without changes.

 Step 4: Debug API Routes

-API routes (in app/api/ or pages/api/) run on the server.
-Same debugger as Server Components.
+API routes in app/api/ or pages/api/ run on the server.
+Debug them the same way as Server Components.

 typescript